zipnn/zipnn/README.md

 For issues and feature requests, please open a GitHub issue.

 ## Contributing
-We welcome and value all contributions to the project!
+We welcome and value all contributions to the project!!